opmatrixsoftware/sshd-docker-builder/README.md

 NOTE:  SSH servers will not work with keys in a Kubernetes mapped volume file.
 Therefore, you must use an environment variable (in this case SSH_PUB_KEY) to hold the ssh public key.
 The ``entrypoint.sh`` script will then create the ``/root/.ssh/authorized_keys`` file with the contents of this environment variable with the correct permissions.
-After the file is created the environment variable is removed.
+After the file is created, the environment variable is removed.
 The kubectl app does not have this issue, and .kube/config can be mapped using a Kubernetes "secret" volume file mount.

 ## Find the endpoint of the SSH server